-Non-profit, government, healthcare, and law enforcement agencies came together to break the cycle of chronic homelessness cycle that spans from the street, through multiple crisis-driven care services, and back to the street again.
+Non-profit, government, healthcare, and law enforcement agencies came together to break the chronic homelessness cycle that spans from the street, through multiple crisis-driven care services, and back to the street again.

 Compiled data laid bare all associated costs of the community’s homeless policies.
 The financial cost of services for four studied individuals totaled nearly $3-million over five years.
 Such staggering economics only underlines the human cost for those involved.

 State and county funding aided to implement a pilot program that melds three primary programmatic components into permanent, unconditional housing: shelter – 24 one-bedroom apartments; community – large and small, indoor and outdoor gathering spaces; and health – optional on-site social and physical health resources.

 The team designed a place that feels like home, where residents can exercise control and experience autonomy.
 Safety and belonging allows residents to receive care with dignity, without being treated as a criminal or public nuisance.